mathjax/MathJax/docs/source/start.rst

     </body>
     </html>

+Since the TeX notation is part of the text of the page, there are some caveats that you must keep in mind when you enter your mathematics.
+In particular, you need to be careful about the use of less-than signs, since those are what the browser uses to indicate the start of a tag in HTML.
+Putting a space on both sides of the less-than sign should be sufficient, but see :ref:`TeX and LaTeX support
+<TeX-support>` for details.

-There are a number of extensions for the TeX input processor that you might want to add to the `extensions` array.
+There are a number of extensions for the TeX input processor that are loaded by the ``TeX-AMS-MML_HTMLorMML`` configuration.
 These include:

 - `TeX/AMSmath.js`, which defines the AMS math environments and macros,

-- `TeX/AMSsymbols.js`, which defines the macros for the symbols in the msam10 and msbm10 fonts,
+- `TeX/AMSsymbols.js`, which defines the macros for the symbols in the `msam10` and `msbm10` fonts,

 - `TeX/noErrors.js`, which shows the original TeX code rather than an error message when there is a problem processing the TeX, and